doitlikejustin/amazon-wish-lister/README.md

 `?format=xml` Invalid XML (included for compatibility reasons).
 `?format=XML` Valid XML.
 `?format=array` a PHP array.
+`?format=rss` an RSS feed.
+You may wish to customise the fields it returns.

 ## Amazon Associate / Affiliate tag
 `?tag=affiliate-tag`